 ARCHITECTURAL FORUM SCHOLARSHIPS

-Applicants will be considered for one of the following scholarships (note that applicants do not need to select which scholarship they are applying to, but instead will automatically be considered for all scholarships we offer) :
+Applicants will be considered for one of the following scholarships (note that applicants do not need to select which scholarship they are applying to, but instead will automatically be considered for all scholarships offered):

 - The Norton E. Salk Scholarship for Design Excellence